Homes for rent

 What does a local connection mean?

-At planning stage the local authority stipulates certain criteria known as 106 (local connection).
+At planning stage, the local authority stipulates certain criteria known as section 106 (local connection).
 The local connection criteria can vary but will be clearly set out in the advert.
 Please see the following list for examples:

 Once the bidding has closed you will be able to see your position on the shortlist for the property you have bid on.
 The shortlist is not based on the time and date you bid for the property, your position on the shortlist will be determined by: